How Talent Intelligence Tools Are Disrupting Traditional Workforce Planning Model

 What Does AI-based Workforce Planning Accomplish?

 Gone are the days where people merely worked to earn a living.
 Employees crave meaningful work.
 When employees have a purpose, it energizes people.
 Ultimately, employees are more likely to show up, stay in work, derive meaning from it, and deliver value through their work.
-They are also less likely to suffer from depression and mental health issues.
+They are also less likely to suffer from depression and mental health issues, especially when supported by a thoughtful workforce planning model.

 AI-based talent intelligence aligns what business does and how their employees can add value to their day-to-day work.
-It ensures that employees develop through learning and development, getting the best out of the employees who will support the organization’s future goals.
+It ensures that employees grow through learning and development, aligned with a workforce planning model that gets the best out of talent to support the organization’s future goals.

-Energized employees are five times more likely to say they are thriving and less likely to burn out.
+Energized employees are five times more likely to say they are thriving and less likely to burn out highlighting the importance of a workforce planning model that supports well-being and engagement.

 Talent intelligence platforms like Draup is a bridge between workforce planning and recruitment.
 Its proprietary Diversity Navigator improves your company’s diversity by geographic location, skillset, job level, etc., and looks at race, ethnicity, and gender.